Join us to discover the history of mead! On paper, mead is a simple concoction. Honey, water, yeast. Ferment and voila! A luscious golden libation.

 Who Invented Mead?

 Mead was discovered as far back as 20,000 B.C. in African Bush tribes.
 With historians suggesting that mead was discovered by accident!
-There's an old lore that says people noticed bears acting funny ("buzzed!") after drinking from a puddle where a bee hive had fallen and decided to take a sip.

 It’s the Bee’s Knees